Disney Fairies: Disney Fairies magazine

 In June 2006, Egmont Magazines launched a new monthly magazine for girls 5–9 years old, produced by The Walt Disney Company Italia, S.p.A. and published in Italy a couple of months before the Egmont translations.

 The magazine, entitled Fairies, began with an initial print of 110,000 copies and a cover price of £1.99.
-The magazine's content is centered on Tinker Bell, and her fairy friends from the Pixie Hollow.
+The magazine's content is centered on Tinker Bell, and her fairy friends from Pixie Hollow.
 Each issue features: a collectable pull-out story, games, puzzles, posters and coloring pages.
 Fairies Magazine has been launched in: Italy, Malaysia, Singapore, Poland, Russia, Spain, the Nordic countries, Portugal, Germany and Benelux.

 Graphic novels

 In May 2009, Papercutz publishing pickup a license to produce original graphic novels to hit the stands in April 2010 at the rate of four per year.

 The 2007 manga and 2008 graphic novel "Disney Fairies: Petite's Little Diary", published by Kodansha and distributed by Tokyopop, follows the misadventures of Tinker Bell and her friends.